 Sweet potatoes are considered low on the glycemic index scale, and recent research suggests they may reduce episodes of low blood sugar and insulin resistance in people with diabetes.

-The fiber in sweet potatoes is important, too.
-Studies have shown that people with type 1 diabetes who consume high-fiber diets have lower blood glucose levels; and, people with type 2 diabetes have improved blood sugar, lipids, and insulin levels.
-One medium sweet potato (skin on) provides about 6 grams of fiber.
+The fiber in sweet potatoes is also important.
+Studies have shown that people with type 1 diabetes who consume high-fiber diets have lower blood glucose levels, and people with type 2 diabetes have improved blood sugar, lipids, and insulin levels.
+One medium sweet potato with the skin on provides about 6 grams of fiber.

-Maintaining a low sodium intake helps keep a healthy blood pressure; however, increasing potassium intake may be just as important.
-According to the National Health and Nutrition Examination Survey, fewer than 2 percent of American adults are meeting the daily 4,700-milligram recommendation for potassium.
-One medium sweet potato provides about 542 milligrams.
+Maintaining a low sodium intake helps keep a healthy blood pressure.
+However, increasing potassium intake may be just as important.
+According to the National Health and Nutrition Examination Survey, fewer than 2 percent of American adults are meeting the daily 4,700-milligram (mg) recommendation for potassium.
+One medium sweet potato provides about 542 mg.

-Also of note, high potassium intake is associated with a 20 percent decreased risk of dying from all causes.
+High potassium intake is linked to a 20 percent decrease in the risk of death from all causes.